Baron Grey of Powis: Edward Grey, 3rd Baron Grey of Powis

 In 1568 Edward Grey of London, son of 3rd Baron Grey of Powis, came of age and conveyed the manors of Plas Y Dynas and Trewern in Montgomeryshire to Edward Kynaston, and later the manor of Pontesbury to William Leighton.
 In 1587 Edward sold the lordship and castle of Powys to his kinsman Sir Edward Herbert, the second son of William Herbert, 1st Earl of Pembroke (1501–1570).

+Edward Grey Jr. was Herbert's second cousin through the latter's great-grandfather William Herbert, 1st Earl of Pembroke of Raglan Castle, who was Edward Jr.'s great-great-grandfather.
 Edward Herbert's son, William Herbert became the 1st Baron Herbert of Powis.
 The Herberts rebuilt Powis Castle into its current state of splendor.